johanneseder711/Fan-Predictor/README.md

 ## Step 3: Split the data
 We split the data into 80% train and 20% test sets.
 The test set will not be touched or modified until the model is ready.
 We will later after the exploration phase extract a small part of the data as a debug dataset.
 This will only be a small part of the training data and used to dig deeper into potential errors.
 We will use cross validation (CV) to do model testing and selection.
-This has the benefit to
+By doing so we do not need to further split our training data into training data for the model and validation data.
+This is especially useful when there is not too much training data, like in our case.

 ## Step 4: Explore the data